bsiever/microbit-pxt-flashstorage/README.md

 flashstorage.set(key : string,  value : string) : void
 ```

+Sets the given key to the provided value.

 # Getting a value for a key

 ```sig
 flashstorage.get(key : string) : string
 ```

+If present, returns the value for the given key.
+Returns the empty string if the key is not present.

 Returns the empty string if there is no value associated with the key (or if the value is actually the empty string)